kevinohara80/elkington/README.md

-# Elknode
+# elknode

-Elknode is a node.js module for interfacing with the Elk M1 Gold automation controller.
+elknode is a node.js module for interfacing with the Elk M1 Gold automation controller.

 This is currently half-baked and under development.